Points to consider before breeding your Bonaforte Wolfhound

 You will need to have a good vet, who can help from start to finish, and also be there to health check the puppies before they leave for their new homes.
 If in any doubt during the breeding process and especially during whelping you must contact your vet.
 Never as a breeder adopt the wait and see approach in an attempt to save money.

-The same restrictions and conditions apply for the males too.
-We need to ensure they are fit along with their heart health, as once the restriction is lifted they can go on to sire 100's of puppies in their life time.
+The same restrictions and conditions apply to the males too.
+We need to ensure they are fit along with their heart health, as once the restriction is lifted they can go on to sire 100's of puppies in their lifetime.
 If they have inherited problems later in life, this can affect the health of the many hounds he sired.